Full Proxy Setup

 3b.
 Network Configuration

 If there are domains, IP addresses, and DNS suffixes that you don’t want directed to ETP Proxy, such as domains for internal websites, you can configure them in the ETP Network Configuration.
-For instructions, see Configure internal IP addresses and DNS suffixes.
+For instructions, see Configure internal IP addresses, DNS suffixes, and email domains.

 3c.
 ETP Client